[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 Let’s dive into understanding everything about the tfvars files and paving the way for creating the most awesome IaC projects.

 Tfvars files allow us to manage variable assignments systematically in a file with the extension .tfvars or .tfvars.json.
-Despite the fact that there are numerous ways to manage variables in Terraform, tfvars files are the best and most common way to do so due to their simplicity and effectiveness.
+Although there are numerous ways to manage variables in Terraform, f tfvars files are the best and most common due to their simplicity and effectiveness.

 Let’s spin up a simple EC2 instance through Terraform.